Uzak Şehir: Series overview

+Broadcast

+International broadcast

+In the United States, the series airs on Telemundo under the title Lejos de ti (Far from You), after acquiring the rights from Kanal D and Madd Entertainment to broadcast through the US Latin American market.
+The first season aired from 20 October 2025 to 11 February 2026.
+The second season premiered on 14 July 2026.

 Reception

 The series has been one of the most-watched productions since its first day of broadcast.
 Particularly with its 15th episode, it has maintained its title as the most-watched series of the day and week, including reruns.
-With its 18th episode aired on March 17, 2025, it became the series with the highest ratings on Kanal D in the last 15 years.
+With its 18th episode aired on 17 March 2025, it became the series with the highest ratings on Kanal D in the last 15 years.

+In 2026, Uzak Şehir was named “TV Series of the Year” at the 11th Anadolu Media Awards, organized by the Turkish Press Federation.